 Filing and payment considerations

-Form 2290 may be filed using different submission methods, and the filing and payment approach selected affects processing time and when Schedule 1 becomes available.
+Form 2290 may be submitted using different filing methods, and the chosen filing and payment approach directly affects processing time and when Schedule 1 becomes available.

 Filing options are explained in how to file Form 2290, and payment handling is explained in how to pay the Form 2290 tax.